Steel Wire Armoured Cable: All you need to know

 What is an SWA Cable?

 SWA is a power and auxiliary control cable, designed for use in mains supply electricity.
-It is one of the various protected electrical links – including 11 kV Cable and 33 kV Cable.
+It is one of the various protection electrical links – including 11 kV Cable and 33 kV Cable.
 Found in underground systems and frameworks, cable networks, control systems, power networks, outdoor and indoor applications, and cable ducting.

 Steel Wire Armoured Cable’s design features have mechanical protection, which explains its common use for external applications.
 The armour reduces any risk of pinching or damaging the cable, while the steel protects the armoured cable.
 SWA cables are heavy, which makes them extremely difficult to bend; therefore they are most suited to underground cabling or fixed to outdoor walls using cable cleats.